-County and local public works agencies may also undertake detailed implementation planning attendant to the recommended regional arterial street and highway system.
-Such planning can serve as a basis for amendment of VISION 2050, and provide for refining and detailing the plan, including identifying recommended arterial street and highway cross-sections and right-of-way requirements for each segment of arterial street.
+County and local public works agencies may also undertake detailed implementation planning related to the recommended regional arterial street and highway system.
+Such planning can serve as a basis for amending VISION 2050, and provide for refining and detailing the plan, including identifying recommended arterial street and highway cross-sections and right-of-way requirements for each arterial segment.
 This work can be accomplished as part of jurisdictional highway system planning to be conducted subsequent to the Commission's adoption of VISION 2050.

 Upon completion of county jurisdictional highway system plans, or other detailing and refinement of the arterial street and highway element of VISION 2050, including preliminary engineering studies, VISION 2050 recommends that, as appropriate, WisDOT, each county highway and public works agency, and each local public works agency take steps to reserve the required future rights-of-way by means of official mapping, building-setback-line ordinances, land division ordinances, and private deed restrictions.
-Such prior reservation of right-of-way serves as an expression of governmental intent to acquire land for highway purposes in advance of actual facility construction and thereby not only achieves economies in right-of-way acquisition, but also permits land adjacent to the right of way to be privately purchased and developed or redeveloped with full knowledge of the future highway development proposals.
-The most effective and efficient means of prior reservation of right of way is the use of official mapping powers granted to WisDOT, as well as to counties, cities, villages, and towns in Wisconsin.
+Such prior reservation of right-of-way serves as an expression of governmental intent to acquire land for highway purposes in advance of actual facility construction and thereby not only achieves economies in right-of-way acquisition, but also permits land adjacent to the right-of-way to be privately purchased and developed or redeveloped with full knowledge of the future highway development proposals.
+The most effective and efficient

+The Commission staff should work with State and local governments on a more detailed study of coordinated traffic signal systems. means of prior reservation of right-of-way is the use of official mapping powers granted to WisDOT, as well as to counties, cities, villages, and towns in Wisconsin.